Saran33/pwe_analysis/README.md

 # PWE Analysis

 ### Financial timeseries charting and analysis.
-PWE Analysis is a PWE Capital repository for analysing securities using Pandas, Plotly, Cufflinks and other tools.
+PWE Analysis is a PWE Capital repository for analysing securities using Pandas, Plotly, Cufflinks and other tools, combined in a pwe package.

 The repository can be found at:
 [Github-PWE_Analysis](https://github.com/Saran33/pwe_analysis/)

-#### To install from git:
+#### To install pwe from git:
 `pip install git+git://github.com/Saran33/pwe_analysis.git`

 #### Download CoinMarketCap data: